 What Is Compulsive Shopping/Spending?

 Compulsive shopping and spending, also known as compulsive buying disorder (CBD), is characterized by excessive shopping and buying behavior that leads to emotional distress or impairment.
-A study by Stanford Medicine researchers published in the American Journal of Psychiatry (2006) reported that more than one in 20 Americans are compulsive shoppers.
+A study by Stanford Medicine researchers published in the American Journal of Psychiatry (2006) reports that more than one in 20 Americans are compulsive shoppers.
 Women are more likely to say they enjoy shopping, whereas men tend to say they collect.
 Other surveys have found a nearly equal percentage of men and women met criteria for compulsive shopping and spending.

-Symptoms of Shopping Addiction
+Signs and Symptoms of Shopping Addiction

 There are four distinct phases of compulsive shopping and spending: anticipation, preparation, shopping and spending.